 While fall prevention does go a long way, it is inevitable that some seniors may still experience a fall at some point.
 Should this happen to you or a family member, be sure to consult with your doctor to analyse the severity and impact of the fall to receive the necessary care they need.

-The mobility of a senior may be limited after a fall, and it can be tricky to travel to and fro medical appointments or even perform activities of daily living at home.
-In such situations, home care can be a convenient option that not only supports seniors with activities of daily living but also helps them regain strength, alleviate pain and recover from any injury sustained from the fall.
+The mobility of a senior may be limited after a fall, and it can be tricky to travel to and from medical appointments or even perform activities of daily living at home.
+In such situations, consider having an experienced and professional medical escort bring them to and fro.
+Home care can also be a convenient option that not only supports seniors with activities of daily living but also helps them regain strength, alleviate pain and recover from any injury sustained from the fall.

 An additional benefit of engaging home care is that trained caregivers are able to assess your home environment, pinpoint potential fall hazards, and advise you on home modifications you can make, which is especially important in fall prevention since falls most commonly occur at home.